akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 :  @@snip [BasicPersistentBehaviorTest.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/BasicPersistentBehaviorTest.java) { #snapshotAndEventDeletes }

 On `SaveSnapshotSuccess`, old events would be deleted based on `RetentionCriteria` prior to old snapshots being deleted.
 On async deletion, either `DeleteEventsCompleted` or `DeleteEventsFailed` is returned.
 Successful completion is logged by the system at log level `debug`, failures at log level `error`.
-You can leverage `EventSourcedSignal` to react to outcomes with `EventSourcedBehavior.receiveSignal`.

 Message deletion does not affect the highest sequence number of the journal, even if all messages were deleted from it after a delete occurs.

+@@@ note

+It is up to the journal implementation whether events are actually removed from storage.
+Deleting events prevents future replaying of old events to apply new state.

+@@@ note